Are you ready for this so simple sea bass recipe. You couldn't get easier. So simple you probably wouldn't even call it a recipe.

 Sea bass is so tasty and not too "fishy" if you are not a big fish fan.
 It is a long time since I have had home cooked sea bass.
 In fact, now I think about it, it was back in 1973 when, at 13 years old, I helped my Dad catch one on a secluded beach in South Wales.

-My favourite fresh fish to buy is usually mackeral because it is cheap, tasty and nutritious, but it can be very stinky.
-This week, however, I got a bit adventurous, mostly because it was on offer and was surprised on opening the pack of sea bass fillets, to be met with quite a sweet pleasant aroma.
-But then again, I am not exactly a hater of fish smells and am not ashamed of taking deep luscious breaths at a fish market.
+My favourite fresh fish to buy is actually usually mackeral because it is cheap, tasty and nutritious, but it can be a bit stinky.
+This week, however, I got a bit adventurous, mostly because it was on offer.
+I was surprised on opening the pack of sea bass fillets, to be met with quite a sweet pleasant aroma.
+But then again, I am not exactly a hater of fish smells and am not ashamed of taking in deep luscious breaths at a fish market.
 You are probably now thinking I am quite the nutter.

 any way here it is ..........